 If the distcheck-hook rule is defined in your top-level Makefile.am, then it will be invoked by distcheck after the new distribution has been unpacked, but before the unpacked copy is configured and built.
 Your distcheck-hook can do almost anything, though as always caution is advised.
 Generally this hook is used to check for potential distribution errors not caught by the standard mechanism.
-Note that distcheck-hook as well as DISTCHECK_CONFIGURE_FLAGS are not honored in a subpackage Makefile.am, but the DISTCHECK_CONFIGURE_FLAGS are passed down to the configure script of the subpackage.
+Note that distcheck-hook as well as AM_DISTCHECK_CONFIGURE_FLAGS and DISTCHECK_CONFIGURE_FLAGS and DISTCHECK_CONFIGURE_FLAGS and DISTCHECK_CONFIGURE_FLAGS and DISTCHECK_CONFIGURE_FLAGS are passed down to the configure script of the subpackage.

 Speaking of potential distribution errors, distcheck also ensures that the distclean rule actually removes all built files.
 This is done by running 'make distcleancheck' at the end of the VPATH build.
 By default, distcleancheck will run distclean and then make sure the build tree has been emptied by running '\$(distcleancheck_listfiles)'.
-Usually this check will find generated files that you forgot to add to the DISTCLEANFILES variable (see Chapter 13 [Clean], page 92).
+Usually this check will find generated files that you forgot to add to the DISTCLEANFILES variable (see Chapter 13 [Clean], page 97).